Skip to content

-Every once in a while, we find a human interest story that’s so much more than history that we must tell it so the story continues in local circles for generations.
+Every once in a while, we come across a human-interest story that’s so much more than history; we must tell it so that it continues in local circles for generations.
 This is one of those stories.
-We take you to the small village of Basking Ridge, New Jersey, home to the Mr. Local History Project and an area full of great Jersey history.
+We take you to the small village of Basking Ridge, New Jersey, home to the Mr. Local History Project and rich in Jersey history.
 But this one caught us by surprise.

-Here are a few of the tunes that people would hear Bill humming and singing.
+Here are a few of the songs that people would hear Bill humming and singing.

 Before moving to Basking Ridge, Hine was born in Westfield, New Jersey, on November 1, 1924, and grew up in Westfield (1920s-1940s), Scotch Plains (1950s), and Plainfield with his parents, Willard and Edith Hine.
 Starting in 1960, the Hines would move to Basking Ridge, just off the town’s center, a village of sorts.
 With a town green and a quaint, small-town feeling, Bill would be seen almost every day walking up from their home at 153 Spencer Road, down W. Oak Street on his daily commute to his “office.”

-Hine’s office included the Pepper Mill Deli (Burgdorff Realty) building on the corner of S. Finley, Oak Street, and Brush’s Deli.
+Hine’s unofficial office was located in the Pepper Mill Deli (Burgdorff Realty) building at the corner of South Finley and Oak Street, near Brush’s Deli.
 Honestly, they were less his office and more his stage.
+He would often work for free, assisting customers and helping owners around their shops.
+He was frequently seen at the Corner Cupboard clearing tables just because he wanted to help.

 Bill Touched Many Hearts

-In addition to singing and playing the harmonica, Bill loved opera and poetry.
+In addition to singing and playing the harmonica, Bill loved opera, poetry, and his catholic faith.
 Some may know Bill and even have a copy of his poetry book, a collection of over 150 poems he has written since his early twenties.
 Many remember one poem that stuck with those who heard it: “In the town of Basking Ridge…”

 And guess what?
 We have a video!
-Make sure you hang in there until the end as former resident Paula Axt, our Mr. Local History Project tour guide, shares her favorite Bill Hine poem.
-Enjoy… as it makes her cry (well, almost).
+Make sure you hang in there until the end as Paula Axt, our Mr. Local History Project tour guide, shares her favorite Bill Hine poem.
+Enjoy… as it always makes her cry (well, almost always).

 IN THE TOWN OF BASKING RIDGE by Bill Hine